pdroste/aircraft-design-toolkit/README.md

 ### Preliminary Sizing

 The preliminary sizing tool kit provides a number of functions that estimate suitable combinations of wing loading and thrust/power based on desired aircraft performance.
+Sources for the functions are:
+Aircraft Design: A Systems Engineering Approach.
+Sadraey, Mohammad H. Wiley, 2013.